awie3di/docs/articles/quickstart/native/android/_includes/_login.md

 If you prefer to hardcode the resources, use the constructor that receives both strings.
 Then, use the `WebAuthProvider` class to authenticate with any connection you enabled on your client in the  [Auth0 dashboard](${manage_url}/#/).

-You need to make sure you get a reponse compliant with the OpenID Connect protocol.
+You need to make sure you get a response compliant with the OpenID Connect protocol.
 You can choose between two options:

 * Set the audience
 * Turn on the **OIDC conformant** switch in your Auth0 dashboard